 Copilot Summary appears above a document like this in the latest Word 365 with paid Copilot plan.
 It appears automatically and there’s no way to get rid of it.

-All a paying customer can do is leave the single collapsed row above the document like this:
+All a paying customer can do is leave the single collapsed row above the document (see above), the only choice is “View more” or perhaps “Generate” to get a longer summary plus “Insights” and perhaps “Discussion”.

-Maybe, hopefully, this will be fixed in a later release.
-But you have to wonder how such a feature gets anywhere near even Beta/Insiders without a full close/hide option?
+You have to wonder how such a feature gets anywhere near even Beta/Insiders without a full close/hide option?
+Then persist in public releases for over six months and plenty of customer feedback without any change.
 Does Microsoft seriously think that Copilot and Word Summaries are so damn good that user would always want them?
+Wiser heads at Microsoft know better, but the company’s focus is on selling Copilot by any means possible.
+Customers needs are secondary.

 Collapse Copilot Summary

-It’s being said that “Copilot” is becoming a toxic brand and examples like this are a reason why.
+It’s being said that “Copilot” is becoming a toxic brand and Copilot in the Office apps are a good example of why.

 Other problems with Copilot Summary in its current form: